Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields

-Most of the predictions of CCSN yields currently rely on relatively simple explosion models to avoid the complexities of CCSN simulations.
+Most predictions for CCSN yields currently rely on relatively simple explosion models to avoid the complexities of CCSN simulations.
 Moreover, stellar evolution uncertainties are rarely addressed.
-The goal of this paper is to provide nucleosynthesis yields calculated using a sophisticated explosion model, with state-of-the-art neutrino transport and nuclear equation of state physics.
-Moreover, this is the first and only work where a self-consistent supernova model is used to explode progenitors calculated using different stellar evolution codes.
-For this purpose, we describe the pre-supernova progenitors, the supernova explosion model, and the explosive nucleosynthesis calculations in Section~\ref{sec:methods}.
-We present various explosion properties in Section~\ref{sec:expl_prop}.
-We discuss some details of the nucleosynthesis, with particular focus on radioactive isotopes, in Section~\ref{sec:results_radio}.
-We discuss explosion energies and remnant masses in Section~\ref{sec:obs}.
-We present the yields and compare our results to previous work in Section~\ref{sec:expl_prop}.
-Finally, we summarize the discussion in Section~\ref{sec:conclusions}.
+The goal of this paper is to provide nucleosynthesis yields calculated using a sophisticated explosion model, with state-of-the-art neutrino transport and nuclear equation-of-state (EOS) physics.
+Moreover, this is one of the few studies where a self-consistent supernova model is used to explode progenitors calculated using different stellar evolution codes.
+For this purpose, we describe the pre-supernova progenitors, the supernova explosion model, and the explosive nucleosynthesis calculations in Sect.~\ref{sec:methods}.
+We present various explosion properties in Sect.~\ref{sec:expl_prop}.
+We discuss the nucleosynthesis, with particular focus on radioactive isotopes in Sect.~\ref{sec:results_NSE_Ye_radio}.
+We discuss explosion energies and remnant masses in Sect.~\ref{sec:obs}.
+We present the yields and compare our results to previous work in Sect.~\ref{sec:expl_prop}.
+Finally, we summarize our discussion in Sect.~\ref{sec:conclusions}.